Rosemary Anne Sisson: Other work

 Sisson worked with the Writers' Guild of Great Britain for over three decades.
-She was co-chairman from 1979–80 (with Bruce Stewart) and president from 1995–1999.
+She was co-chairman from 1979 to 1980 (with Bruce Stewart) and president from 1995 to 1999.
 In this latter role, Sisson was instrumental in forging an agreement with the BBC about the level of involvement a writer has in a production of their scripts.
 Sisson was an honorary secretary of the Dramatists' Club who meet at the Garrick Club, and was a member of BAFTA from 1995.
 She had become the first female full member of the Dramatists' Club in 1974, and wrote a history of the body for its 100th anniversary in 2009.

 Personal life

 Sisson never married, explaining in an interview with The Daily Telegraph: "If I'd met the man I could have loved at any time up to the age of 30 I would have done it - I would have loved to have had children.
 But I read a poem which said: 'In my thirtieth year came all my spirit home to me.'
 And I remember thinking - Yes.
 I'm settled now.
 I feel at home with myself."
 Known as Romy to her friends and family, Sisson was a devoted aunt and great aunt, and was made godmother to her sister's family.
 She took care of both her parents until they died; her mother Vera lived to be 100 years old.

 Sisson was an Anglican.
 She was involved with the British Prayer Book Society and judged the Cranmer Award for several years.